Introduction

 There are still many other optimizations that can further improve performance:

 - Use a LOD system to reduce the complexity of drawings based on distance.
-This could be useful if used on a big open environment like a social AR app.
+This could be useful if used in a big open environment like a social AR app.

-- Also on big open spaces it could be useful to implement some kind of space partitioning (Octrees or BVH) to improve culling and interaction on each stroke.
+- Also, in big open spaces, it could be useful to implement some kind of space partitioning (Octrees or BVH) to improve culling and interaction on each stroke.